AsyncDisplayKit/Documentation/docs/_docs/map-node.md

 ### Annotations

-To set annotations, all you need to do is assign an array of annotations to your mapNode.
+To set annotations, all you need to do is assign an array of annotations to your `mapNode`.

 Say you want to show a pin directly in the middle of your map of San Francisco.